 What is infinity?
 Perhaps, like me, you were told that it’s just a concept to remind us that there is no largest number.
 It’s true that if you treat it like a regular number, subject to the usual rules of arithmetic, you run into all kinds of confusing nonsense.
 But this needn’t prevent us from studying the properties of infinity—it just means we need to be careful.
 The infinite is far more interesting and surprising than I could have imagined.

 In the summer of 2012, I wrote a ray tracer called Luminosity as my first Haskell project.
 I’ve worked on other things since, but Luminosity remains my favourite project.
 If you’re itching to write some code but, after googling “coding project ideas,” digging up that Asteroids clone you never finished, combing through lists of open source projects—still find yourself in a painful discombobulation—then I suggest writing a ray tracer.
+The algorithm itself is surprisingly simple, but there are many other details to consider before you can start rendering images.
+Once those issues are tackled, though, the end results are very rewarding.

 You’ve just been thrown in prison.
 You and another gang member were arrested, and now you are in separate cells with no way of communicating.
 You both deserve a three-year sentence.
 However, the police don’t have enough evidence to convict you on that charge, so you’ll probably end up in jail for one year on a lesser charge instead.
+They can’t prove it, but the police know what you really did, so they give you an option: testify against the other prisoner, and you’ll be set free while he serves three years.
+But at the same time, they give the option to the other prisoner.
+What do you do?

 How hard can it be to shuffle a deck of cards?
 You may have been accused of under-shuffling a deck, but have you ever been caught over-shuffling?
 This doesn’t make any sense intuitively.
 You would think that the situation improves the longer we shuffle—the more randomness, the better.
 But what do we even mean by “better”?
 How do we measure shuffled-ness?